haykam821/Mootwo/protocol.md

 ### For Players

-Each player have two ID's that's the same throughout the connection:
+Each player have two IDs that's the same throughout the connection:
-* Short ID (SID, ID), which is an int
+* Short ID (SID, ID), which is an integer
 * Long ID (LID), which is a hashed string, provided by socket.io

 ### For Objects

-Each object have an ID
+Each object has an ID.

 ### For Clans

-Clans do not have numbered ID, but rather uses it's name
+Clans do not have numbered ID, but rather uses its name.

 ## Server-Bound